 Recording length: This is the length of the clip when you record it.
 You can choose between 1 beat to infinite.
-An infinite length will record without automatic stop.
-At the opposite, a defined length will stopped the clip automatically when length is reached: clip created will be warped and looping.
-You can also indicate a recording loop length in the scene name (cf. section 10.3.5cene 10.3
+An infinite length will record without automatic stop and will not be warp (nor looping).
+At the opposite, a finite length will be stopped automatically when length is reached: clip created will be warped and looping.
+You can also indicate a recording loop length in the scene name (cf. section 10A.3.
+Scene NAME: SCENE SETTING).